-- 1. You may withdraw from the school at any time after the cancellation period (describe above) and receive a pro rata refund if you have completed 60 percent or less of the enrollment period in the entire course.
-The refund will be less a registration or administration fee not to exceed \$250, and less any deduction for equipment not returned in good condition, within 45 days of withdrawal. - 2.
-For the purpose of determining a refund under this section, a student shall be deemed to have withdrawn from a program of institution when any of the following occurs: - The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later - The institution terminates the student's enrollment according to the condition as described on the termination/dismissal policy. - If a student does not return or call from the student's leave of absence within 72 hours of the student's expected return, the student shall be considered terminated.
-The date of withdrawal shall be earlier of the date of expiration of the leave of absence or the date the student notifies the school that the student will not be returning. - Unofficial withdrawal is determined if there is no notification made after two consecutive weeks of absence.
+1. You may withdraw from the school at any time after the cancellation period (describe above) and receive a prorata refund if you have completed 60 percent or less of the enrollment period in the entire course.
+The refund will be the amount paid for institutional charges, less a registration or administration fee not to exceed \$250, and payment for equipment that students do not return in good condition.
+The refund will be issued within 45 days after the notice of cancellation is received.

+2. For the purpose of determining a refund under this section, a student shall be deemed to have withdrawn from a program of the institution when any of the following occurs:

+- The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment according to the condition as described on the termination/dismissal policy. - If a student does not return or call from the student's leave of absence within 72 hours of the student's expected return, the student shall be considered terminated.
+The date of withdrawal shall be earlier of the date of expiration of the leave of absence or the date the student notifies school that the student will not be returning. - An unofficial withdrawal is determined if there is no notification made after two consecutive weeks of absence.
 The date of student's withdrawal shall be deemed the last date of recorded attendance.
 Unofficial withdrawals for clock hours students are determined by the school through monitoring clock hours attendance at least every thirty (30) days.